Data Management Plans

 - the standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies);

 - policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements;

-- policies and provisions for re-use, re-distribution, and the production of derivatives; and
+- policies and provision for re-use, re-distribution, and the production of derivatives;

 - plans for archiving data, samples, and other research products, and for preservation of access to them

 To address varying descriptions of data, its standards and its management and use among different scientific communities, NSF directorates and some divisions have released detailed, relevant guidance.
 Additionally, some program solicitations (RFPs) may contain their own specific requirements.